-Update (7/2/20): The article has been updated with an additional forum.
-We will update as more forums are added.
+Update (last updated 8/20/20): The article has been updated with additional examples.

 Moderators for the now-banned subreddit “r/The_Donald” have helped other subreddits with toxic content find a new home, using a backup forum created to circumvent previous Reddit restrictions.
 Although Reddit banned some of these subreddits this month, r/The_Donald and others have had ample time to prepare.

 On June 29, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
 One of those banned forums is r/The_Donald, a pro-Trump subreddit known for spreading misinformation and bigoted content.
 The subreddit was quarantined in June 2019 by the platform following a Media Matters report on its users issuing calls to violence against law enforcement.
 In the months following the quarantine, the subreddit’s moderators created a backup forum called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier this year after a further crackdown from Reddit.